D

 • Other government-based programs: 3% of U.S. dialysis patient service revenues.

-• International operations: Account for approximately 8% of consolidated revenues in 2024.
+• International Operations: Represents approximately 10% of consolidated revenues in 2025.

 Competitive Intelligence